-It is the responsibility of all members of the Upper Thames parishes (Cricklade, Latton, Ashton Keynes and Leigh), to give paramount importance to the nurture and care of children, young people and vulnerable adults in a safe and secure environment.
+It is the responsibility of all members of the parishes of the Upper Thames Group to give paramount importance to the nurture and care of children, young people and vulnerable adults, in a safe and secure environment.
 It is about preventing harm to children and adults wherever possible.